last update 30 August 2010

 1838-39 Robert Waugh, baker, and his wife |

-Isabella, both from Belfast (she was a Henderson), and 2 children join the 500 ton Barque Garrow to travel from Belfast to Melbourne on 9 November 1838 as assisted immigrants.
-Isabella has another child on the way.
-They dock at the Sydney Quarantine Station on 2 March 1839 and then travel on to Melbourne. |
+Isabella, both from Belfast (she was a Henderson), and 3 boys James, John and Robert join the 500 ton Barque Garrow to travel from Belfast to Sydney on 9 November 1838 as assisted immigrants.
+Two young children, Mary Ann and Alexander, have died earlier.
+Isabella has another son en voyage and he is 5 weeks old on arrival in NSW.
+The baby is named Henry Golding Waugh, after (almost) the Royal Navy surgeon who delivered him at sea - Harry Goldney.
+They dock at the Sydney Quarantine Station on 2 March 1839 and shortly afterwards transfer to another ship, the John Barry, to travel on to Melbourne where they arrive on the 28 April 1839.

 |